 - Helps management clarify, focus, and research the project’s prospects and development.

-All these elements are commonly found within average successful entrepreneurs, with the possible exception of the commitment to write down the plan.
+All these elements are commonly found within average successful entrepreneurs, except the commitment to write down the plan.
 So, why write it down?
 Because your business plan crystallizes the strategy of your business vision – where you are, where you’re going, and how you’ll get there.
 You want others to understand that.
 A written business plan can motivate investors.
 A written business plan can inspire employees to implement their dreams into tangible products.
 A written business plan can be the ticket to developing distribution channels to propel your vision to the market.
 For management or entrepreneurs seeking external support, the business plan is the most important sales document you ever produce.

 WHAT IS IN EVERY PLAN